 - Request the restriction of processing of your personal information.

 - Request the transfer of your personal information to another party.

 - Right to withdraw consent.
 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.

 - If you want to exercise any of your data subject rights, please contact the Head of UK Operations and HR in writing.

-- The Head of UK Operations and HR will oversee compliance with this privacy notice.
+The Head of UK Operations and HR will oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the Head of UK Operations and HR.
-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
+If you are unhappy with the way we process your personal data then we would ask that you should contact our Head of UK Operations and HR in the first instance, who will investigate any complaint.
+However, if you remain unhappy following our response you have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.